slyfox1186/ffmpeg-build-script/README.md

 * `x264`: H.264 Video Codec (MPEG-4 AVC)
 * `x265`: H.265 Video Codec (HEVC)
+* `libkvazaar`: An open-source HEVC encoder licensed under 3-clause BSD
+* `avisynth`: A powerful tool for video post-production
+* `ff-nvcodec-headers`: FFmpeg version of headers required to interface with Nvidias codec APIs (Hardware Acceleration)
+* `opencl`: An open source project that uses Boost.Compute as a high level C++ wrapper over the OpenCL API
 * `libsvtav1`: SVT-AV1 Encoder and Decoder
 * `aom`: AV1 Video Codec (Experimental and very slow!)
 * `librav1e`: rust based AV1 encoder (only available if [`cargo` is installed](https://doc.rust-lang.org/cargo/getting-started/installation.html))
 * `libdav1d`: Fastest AV1 decoder developed by the VideoLAN and FFmpeg communities and sponsored by the AOMedia (only available if `meson` and `ninja` are installed)
+* `xvidcore`: MPEG-4 video coding standard
+* `VP8/VP9/webm`: VP8 / VP9 Video Codec for the WebM video file format
 * `faac`: FAAC is based on the ISO MPEG-4 reference code.
 * `fdk_aac`: Fraunhofer FDK AAC Codec
-* `xvidcore`: MPEG-4 video coding standard
+* `opus`: Lossy audio coding format
-* `VP8/VP9/webm`: VP8 / VP9 Video Codec for the WebM video file format
 * `mp3`: MPEG-1 or MPEG-2 Audio Layer III
 * `ogg`: Free, open container format
 * `vorbis`: Lossy audio compression format
 * `theora`: Free lossy video compression format
-* `opus`: Lossy audio coding format
-* `srt`: Secure Reliable Transport
+* `srt`: Secure Reliable Transport (SRT) is a transport protocol for ultra low (sub-second) latency live video and audio streaming, as well as for generic bulk data transfer
 * `webp`: Image format both lossless and lossy
 * `harfbuzz`: Text shaping image processor
 * `libass`: A portable subtitle renderer for the ASS/SSA (Advanced Substation Alpha/Substation Alpha) subtitle format
 * `libbluray`: An open-source library designed for Blu-Ray Discs playback
-* `opencl`: An open source project that uses Boost.Compute as a high level C++ wrapper over the OpenCL API
-* `ff-nvcodec-headers`: FFmpeg version of headers required to interface with Nvidias codec APIs
-* `aom`: Alliance for Open Media
 * `fontconfig`: Font configuration and customization library
+* `freetype`: A freely available software library to render fonts
 * `libass`: A portable subtitle renderer for the ASS/SSA (Advanced Substation Alpha/Substation Alpha) subtitle format.
 It is mostly compatible with VSFilter
-* `libkvazaar`: An open-source HEVC encoder licensed under 3-clause BSD
-* `libfribidi`: The Free Implementation of the Unicode Bidirectional Algorithm
+* `libfribidi`: The Free Implementation of the Unicode Bidirectional Algorithm *`libsdl`: A cross-platform development library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL and Direct3D
-* `libsrt`: Secure Reliable Transport (SRT) is a transport protocol for ultra low (sub-second) latency live video and audio streaming, as well as for generic bulk data transfer
-* `avisynth`: A powerful tool for video post-production
 * `openjpeg`: OpenJPEG is an open-source JPEG 2000 codec written in C language
-* `mediainfo`: MediaInfo is a convenient unified display of the most relevant technical and tag data for video and audio files
+* `MediaInfoCLI`: MediaInfo is a convenient unified display of the most relevant technical and tag data for video and audio files

 ### HardwareAccel